rodrichie/Attendize-TeamProject/README.md

    docker-compose run php php artisan attendize:install
    ```

-Attendize should now be running at [https://localhost:8081](https://localhost:8081), with maildev available at [http://localhost:1080](http://localhost:1080) for email testing.
+Attendize-TeamProject should now be running at [https://localhost:8081](https://localhost:8081), with maildev available at [http://localhost:1080](http://localhost:1080) for email testing.

-### Which Version of Attendize Do I Use?
+### Which Version of Attendize Should I Use?
 Choose the version based on your payment provider.
 Attendize uses the Omnipay framework for payment processing.
 The Laravel 5.2 branch supports Omnipay v2, while version 1.1+ supports Omnipay v3.

 Check the list of [supported payment gateways](https://github.com/thephpleague/omnipay#payment-gateways) to decide which version of Attendize to use: